gfkpth/nominal_person/db-creation-notes/README.md

 # Introduction

-This readme documents the creation process of the main database
+This folder contains the scripts and raw data used to

 # Notes